Merge and cross tables in Excel automatically without complex formulas

 WEEKLY TOTAL 3-6 hours 10 minutes

-Forget complicated formulas and helper columns.
-Automate your merges with Data Tools Suite.
+Forget complex formulas and calculations.
+Automate your work with Data Tools Suite and MultiMail.

 José Antonio de Diego – Founder of Optipe.
-Over 25 years helping companies work smarter with Excel.
+Nearly 30 years helping companies work smarter with Excel.

 Questions?
-Write to me at This email address is being protected from spambots.
+Email me at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 We use cookies to improve your experience